 Hand protection: Protective gloves (BS EN ISO 374).
+The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 The selection of the suitable gloves does not only depend on the material, but also on further marks of quality and varies from manufacturer to manufacturer.
-The product is a mixture of several substances, the resistance of glove materials cannot be predicted and must therefore be checked before use.
+As the product is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact breakthrough time has to be found out by the manufacturer of the protective gloves and has to be observed.
 Personal hygiene is a key element of effective hand care.
 Material: PVC.